zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

         ```
         - To check whether the permission has been successfully granted, issue the following command:
         ```
-        RLIST FACILITY ZWES.IS AUTHUSER
+        RLIST FACILITY ZWEX.IS AUTHUSER
         ```
-        This shows the user IDs who have access to the ZWES.IS class, which should include IZUSVR with READ access.
+        This shows the user IDs who have access to the ZWEX.IS class, which should include IZUSVR with READ access.

     - If you use CA ACF2, issue the following commands: